Some Days

 The next day Jade and I took a "tour" to see the ladies who put rings around their necks in order to extend their necks, apparently quite an attraction.
 The rings can't be taken off because the neck muscles deteriorate.
 The driver/guide who took us was quite a friendly chap.
 At some point he stopped on the side of the road and told us we now had to get out and climb up the hillside to get to the village where the women lived.
 That was a real steep climb ... he and I and Jade pulling and pushing each other up a slippery slope - there were no stairs, no real pathway, or anything.
 When we got to the village it was quite an eye opening sight.
 We spent a short while there and took some photographs.
 The ladies were definitely beautiful, and definitely looked very different from anything we'd ever seen before.
 At the end we slip-slided down the slope, and the guide took us back into Chang Mai.
 I think from there we flew directly back to Australia.

 So, I'd bought back my wife, not slept with a prostitute, and seen ladies with long necks.
-There's a moral to this story ... you can go different places, you'll meet different woman, but you still end up happy going home with the first one.
+There's a moral to this story ... you can go different places, you'll meet different women, but you still end up happy going home with the first one.

 Jamaican Alfie (2004)